xtrahuman/capstone-module1/README.md

 ## Procedure to clone project
 - open your terminal
 - type git clone https://github.com/xtrahuman/capstone-module1.git
-- type cd portfolio_website to change directory to the folder of the project
+- type cd capstone-module1 to change directory to the folder of the project
 - run the project in your local machine

 ## project link